FabianGermany/AutonomousDrivingDetectron2/README.md

 <a name="set-up-the-jupyter-notebook"></a>
 ### Set up the Jupyter notebook

-Please us the [GitHub link](https://colab.research.google.com/github/FabianGermany/AutonomousDrivingDetectron2/blob/main/Detectron2_Personal_Notebook_GoogleDrive_Instance.ipynb) to the file of the notebook inside GitHub.
+Please use the [GitHub link](https://colab.research.google.com/github/FabianGermany/AutonomousDrivingDetectron2/blob/main/Detectron2_Personal_Notebook_GoogleDrive_Instance.ipynb) to the file of the notebook inside GitHub.
 Then save this notebook to your Google Drive and keep the original name of this file.
+Then please make changes on the file inside your Google Drive.
 Once changes are made to this notebook, commit and push the changes into the GitHub repo using Colab's function "File --> Save a copy into your GitHub".
+This way worked better for me than the other way (every time importing the current notebook from GitHub to Google Drive) because of several reasons.
+With the way I proposed, you can also make sure that you can use files stored in your Google Drive for your notebook.

 Consequently, the heart of this project is the Google-Colab notebook file.
 It can be run locally, on a Google-Colab server or after some preparations on a high performance server such as Amazon AWS S3 SageMaker.
 In my case, I'll use it on a Google Server because Google Colab is for free to some extent.